 College of Marin is a state-approved agency to provide Emergency Medical Services (EMS) training.

-After taking our courses, you’ll be ready for the National Registry of Emergency Medical Technician Certification Exam.
+After taking our EMT course, you’ll be ready for the National Registry of Emergency Medical Technician Certification Exam.

 Fire Technology/Emergency Medical Options – What does COM Offer?

 CLICK on the program award to view costs and required classes for each certificate and degree

 * These expenses may not reflect your actual cost to attend College of Marin.

 -Tuition cost is for in-state tuition, which is currently $46/unit plus additional fees.
 For out-of-state tuition, see marin.edu/paying-college.

 -For information about opportunities for financial aid, please visit marin.edu/financial-aid